BDC Hamburger Icon

 graphic of a man working at an office desk

-• Bring in more natural light: If your budget allows, consider installing bigger windows, glass walls or putting in a skylight.
-Budget-friendly options include installing mirrors (instead of covering existing windows with curtains or blinds), painting the walls a lighter color or upgrading light bulbs to exude more natural light.
+• Bring in more natural light: If your budget allows, consider installing bigger windows, glass walls or a skylight.
+Budget-friendly options include installing mirrors (instead of covering existing windows with curtains or blinds), painting the walls a lighter color or upgrading light bulbs to emit more natural light.
+“Say goodbye to fluorescent lighting,” Decker-Erickson advised.
+“Opt for natural light where possible.
+Or, replace outdated bulbs with soft, warm-toned LEDs that mimic daylight.
+Better lighting enhances mood, energy and overall satisfaction.”

 • Turn down the noise (pollution): Possible fixes for noise issues could include:

-• Design your workplace with tasks in mind: Building open collaboration areas along with cubicles, conference rooms, co-working spaces and social retreats means your employees can tailor their physical surroundings to the job they need to do at that moment.
-In addition, multiple areas provide cognitive support and the tools they need to do their best work.
+• Design your workplace with tasks in mind: Build open collaboration areas along with cubicles, conference rooms, co-working spaces and social retreats.
+It means your employees can tailor their physical surroundings to the job they need to do at that moment.

 Did you find this content helpful?